rancher/rancher-docs/versioned_docs/version-2.7/integrations-in-rancher/cloud-marketplace/aws-marketplace-payg-integration/installing-rancher-prime.md

 The best practice for uninstalling the Rancher Prime PAYG offering is to migrate any non-Rancher workloads to a different cluster and destroy the Rancher cluster.

 :::warning
-Ensure you prepare and migrate any non-Rancher workloads off the cluster before destroying the cluster since these resources are not recoverable.
+Ensure that you prepare and migrate any non-Rancher workloads off of the cluster before you destroy the cluster.
+These resources are nonrecoverable.
 :::